smpetersgithub/AdvancedSQLPuzzles/Database Articles/Behavior Of Nulls/Behavior_of_Nulls.md

 RESPECT NULLS - Respect null values in the dataset when computing the first value over a partition.
 RESPECT NULLS is the default behavior if a NULLS option is not specified.

 Here is an SQL statement that combines all the different combinations of use.

 Interestingly, there is a bug in SQL Server: if you combine `LAG` and `LEAD` with the `IGNORE NULLS` clause, you get erroneous results in the `LeadIgnoreNulls` column.
 You can test this by commenting out the different function calls and reviewing the results.

+> This bug appears to be correct in version 2025.

 ```sql
 WITH cte_Lag_Lead AS